 We start the day meeting early in the morning at the NCMG office.
 Your guide will go through with you: the itinerary for the day, weather and route conditions, all clothing and equipment needed and any remaining paperwork.
 Soon afterward, we head for the trailhead, after a quick stop at the Mazama store for any last minute treats.

-The vast majority of our alpine routes begin at one of the following trailheads: cuthroat, wine spires pullout, hairpin and blue lake, and all begin with a scenic hike to the base of the route.
+The vast majority of our alpine routes begin at one of the following trailheads: Cutthroat, Wine Spires pullout, Hairpin and Blue Lake, and all begin with a scenic hike to the base of the route.

-There are literally hundreds of possible climbing and scrambling routes in the Washington Pass area - from 3rd and 4th class scrambles to moderate alpine classics to aid climbing lines.
+There are hundreds of possible climbing and scrambling routes in the Washington Pass area - from 3rd and 4th class scrambles to moderate alpine classics to aid climbing lines.
 We are able to customize trips for climbers of all abilities.
-For new alpine climbers, we strongly recommend our two-day Multi-Pitch Rock Climbing Course , which combines a day of skill review and practice at the crags with a day of alpine climbing at Washington Pass.

 - the ability to safely belay a lead climber